sakpals/COMP30022-Assignment-Server/README.md

     +-*.yaml
 ```

-To run the server in development mode, use: `FLASK_DEBUG=1 python server/app.py`
+To run the server in development mode, use: `FLASK_DEBUG=1 ./run-server.sh`

 This will enable debug mode which:
 - Reloads code when files saved